comagnan/comagnan.github.io/docs/projects.markdown

 permalink: /projects/
 ---

-Projects, you want them?
-They're all yours my friend.
+Interested in what I worked on?
+Am I glad to hear it, my friend.

 [![Fore](/images/fore.png)](https://theblondebass.itch.io/fore)